The Rockport Lime Kilns

 Bottom Inset: After processing, the lime was put into watertight casks for shipping to Boston and New York markets.
 Any water coming into contact with the lime could cause a fire aboard ship.

 Location.
 44° 11.193′ N, 69° 4.443′ W. Marker is in Rockport, Maine, in Knox County.
 Marker can be reached from Pascal Avenue.
 Touch for map.
 MArker is in Rockport Marine Park.
 Marker is at or near this postal address: 111 Pascal Avenue, Rockport ME 04856, United States of America.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 André the Seal (within shouting distance of this marker); William Conway (approx. 1½ miles away); The Schooner Grace Bailey / The Schooner Mercantile

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on October 9, 2018.
 This page originally submitted on October 7, 2018, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 27 times since then.
+This page has been viewed 29 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on October 7, 2018, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.